NYU-CAL/JetFit/README.md

 Anaconda is recommened to be installed.
 The detailed python package list can be found in package_list.txt.
 To set up the virtual environment, run command `conda create --name JetFit --file package_list.txt` in terminal.
 Then, run `conda activate JetFit` to activate the environment.

 # Usage
-To fit a light curve, run `python Example_Fitter.py`.
+To fit the light curve from GW170817, run `python Example_Fitter.py`.

 # Module Description
 JetFit package consists of three classes: Interpolator, FluxGenerator and Fitter.
 FluxGenerator can be used separately.